 Portfolio Manager means the Vice-Chancellor and President.

-Review Leader means the Chairperson, Academic Board.
+Review Leader means the Chairperson of the Academic Board.

-Review Officer is the Manager, Academic Secretariat.
+Review Officer is the Director, Governance and Risk Management

 1. Purpose of procedures